kathirvel13/ProgrammingNotes/Stateflow Onramp.md

 idx => return variable
 ```
 # Chart Hierarchy
 Using hierarchy allows you to group states with common properties or functionality and to avoid redundancy in your Stateflow chart.
-Inside a superchart, all subcharts for a superstate are present.
+Inside a superstate, all substates for that superstate are present.
 For example, `Normal` and `Faulty` states in a traffic signal controller.